LucaJiang/ldsc_notes/README.md

   - 'ldsc.py' file: the entry point of LDSC.
   - 'data' folder: the data used by LDSC, i.e. $\ell^2$ and reference panel.
   - 'results' folder: the output log of LDSC.
+  - 'test' folder: the test code and results.
+Mostly used for analysis performance.
 - 'gh-pages' branch: the code of the presentation page.

 ## How to Run